TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 <a id="December20"></a>
 **December 20:**
 We thank NVIDIA Research for access to AutoDMP, an autotuned DREAMPlace-based macro placer that will be reported at ISPD-2023.
-We have generated macro placement of Ariane and BlackParrot using AutoDMP on NG45 and GF12 enablement.
+We have generated macro placements of Ariane and BlackParrot using AutoDMP, in both NG45 and GF12 enablements.
 The results are as follows:

 - **Ariane133-NG45-68%-1.3ns**:  Following table and screenshots shows the macro placement result of Ariane133 on NG45, generated using AutoDMP.